The Spanish Princess: Casting

 Alongside the directing announcement, it was confirmed that Charlotte Hope, Stephanie Levi-John, Angus Imrie, Harriet Walter, Laura Carmichael, Ruairi O'Connor, Georgie Henley, Elliot Cowan, Alexandra Moen, Philip Cumbus, Nadia Parkes, Aaron Cobham, Alan McKenna, Richard Pepper, Olly Rix, Jordan Renzo, Daniel Cerqueira, and Alicia Borrachero had been cast in the series.

 Filming

-Principal photography for the series commenced on May 15, 2018, at Wells Cathedral in Wells, Somerset.
+Principal photography for the series commenced on 15 May 2018, at Wells Cathedral in Wells, Somerset.
+Filming concluded in October 2018.

-Principal photography for part two commenced on September 26, 2019 and finished on March 11, 2020, one day before lockdown due to COVID-19.
+Principal photography for part two commenced on 26 September 2019 and finished on 11 March 2020, one day before lockdown due to COVID-19.
 Some filming took place at Mendip Hills, which doubled for Flodden Field.

 Release

-On December 20, 2018, a "first look" still image from the series was released.
-On January 25, 2019, a teaser trailer for the series was released.
+On 20 December 2018, a "first look" still image from the series was released.
+On 25 January 2019, a teaser trailer for the series was released.

-On March 7, 2019, the series was given a May 5, 2019, premiere date.
-On September 10, 2020, the trailer for part two was released; the eight-episode installment premiered on October 11, 2020.
+On 7 March 2019, the series was given a 5 May 2019, premiere date.
+On 10 September 2020, the trailer for part two was released; the eight-episode installment premiered on 11 October 2020.